Skip to main content

 Do I need a permit to build a deck in Springfield?

-Do I need a permit for electrical work in Springfield?
+Do I need a permit in Springfield for a shed?

 Cite This Data